osslab-pku/gfi-bot/README.md

 3. [`gfibot.backend`](gfibot/backend): Modules to provide RESTful APIs for interaction with [`frontend`](frontend) and the GitHub App.
 4. [`frontend`](frontend): A standalone JavaScript (or TypeScript?) project as our website.
 This website will be used both as the main portal of GFI-Bot and as a control panel for users to find recommended good first issues or track bot status for their projects.

 All modules interact with a MongoDB instance for both reading and writing data (except [`frontend`](frontend), which interact with backend using RESTful APIs).
 The MongoDB instance serves as a "single source of truth" and the main way to decouple different modules.
-It will be used to store and continiously update issue statistics, training progress and performance, recommendation results, etc.
+It will be used to store and continuously update issue statistics, training progress and performance, recommendation results, etc.

 ### Environment Setup